 5. Have Someone Else Also Listen To Post Care Instructions

-I don’t remember them, because some were given after the surgery when I was out if it.
+I don’t remember them, because some were given after the gingival graft surgery when I was out if it.
 And, I was out of it at home for a while.
 Plus, whoever is taking care of you is going to need to know what to do.

 6. Eat Totally Pulverized Food For The First Few Days

 Even small vegetable chunks in soups might be hard to deal with the first day or so.
 You need to get comfortable with your post-surgery mouth and a random chunk getting into that area is freaky.
 I ate soup like a dog at first, ladling it into my mouth with the spoon upside down on my tongue and then hoisting it into the back of my mouth to swallow.
 I drank a ton of smoothies.

 You’ll eat less and, therefore, may feel weak.
 “Eat” a bunch of liquid meals throughout the day.
 When I made higher calorie and protein filled shakes, I felt noticeably better all around.
 Also, if you are in pain, you may need to take a stronger pain killer like Vicodin.
 Obviously, you will not be able to work or care for children in that circumstance.
 Speaking of prescription medicines, I also took an antibiotic and used an antiseptic mouthwash.